nroope/PQuant/docs/source/faq.md

 ## Can I use MLflow locally?
 Yes.

-PQuantML integrates with MLflow for experiment tracking and model logging and local usage is fully supported:
+PQuantML integrates with MLflow for experiment tracking and model logging and local usage is fully supported.

-To start local host:
+### Start local MLFlow UI:
 ```python
 mlflow ui --host 0.0.0.0 --port 5000
 ```

-Also, PQuantML supports local or remote databases for results storage:
+### Use a local or remote database for Optuna tuning:
 ```python
 from pquant.core.finetuning import TuningTask
 tuner = TuningTask(config)